MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Just then, a woman began to speak in Portuguese - her voice lilting with anguish and loss.
 Kitty didn’t understand the words, but the sorrow translated perfectly.
 Without hesitation, she embraced the woman, pressing her fuzzy head against the woman’s chest.

-“There now,” Kitty whisper.
+“There now,” Kitty whispered.
 “No storm blow forever.
 We here.
 You ain’t alone.”

 And then came the slow tapping of a cane.